vegetamojacko/myapp/blueprint.md

 - **View Claims:** Users can view a list of their existing claims.
 - **Claim Details:** Users can view the details of a specific claim.
 - **Claim Status:** The status of each claim is displayed, and users can track its progress.
+- **Conditional Claim Buttons:** The "Claim Event" and "Claim Car Wash" buttons are enabled only when the user has an active subscription, sufficient funds (R100 or more), and has provided their banking details.

 ### Subscription Management